 We’ve been working hard for you the past couple weeks, and I think you’ll be proud of us!
 After original struggles to make variations of our ever so popular egg twist bread, we finally tried something new.
 A pumpkin flavor.
 And not only that, but with loads of cinnamon and sugar on top!
 And boy, do I mean LOADS.

 Just take a look at these beauties.
 Cinnamon Crunch Pumpkin Knots.
-Wouldn’t they make such a delicous Thanksgiving breakfast?
+Wouldn’t they make such a delicious Thanksgiving breakfast?

 This incredibly soft and sugary pumpkin bread was partly a remix of our egg twist bread, and partly inspiration from Half Baked Harvest.
 Her cinnamon crunch braided bread caught my eye immediately on Pinterest.
 It’s really on wonder.
 With a name like “cinnamon crunch”, you know it has to be good.
 In this recipe, Tieghan shares how to make a cinnamon crunch topping for her bread.
 With pumpkin on the brain, I knew I had to use her technique to create something special for fall.
 And create we did.
 We had to make this recipe three times to make it just right- the texture and taste just had to be perfect.
 All just for you. 🙂